antonyant11/the-makerformlab-docs/docs/faq.md

 # Frequently Asked Questions (FAQ)

-Welcome to The MakerForge FAQ.
+Welcome to The MakerFormLab FAQ.
 Here you'll find answers to common questions about using our platform, whether you're an architect, a designer, an artist, or just curious.

 ## General Questions

-### Q: What is The MakerForge?
+### Q: What is The MakerFormLab?
-A: The MakerForge is an innovative web platform that connects architects and designers with exceptional sculptural art.
+A: The MakerFormLab is an innovative web platform that connects architects and designers with exceptional sculptural art.
 It allows designers to integrate 3D CAD models of artworks directly into their projects from the initial design phase, while providing artists a direct point-of-sale and secure hub for their work.

-### Q: Who can use The MakerForge?
+### Q: Who can use The MakerFormLab?
 A: The platform is primarily designed for three main user groups:
 * **Architects & Designers:** To discover, visualize, download CAD models, hold, and purchase sculptural art.
 * **Artists:** To showcase and sell their 3D sculptural artworks to design professionals.
 * **Administrators:** To manage and curate the platform content and users.
 Guests can browse the collection but cannot download, hold, or buy artworks without logging in.

-### Q: Is there a cost to join The MakerForge?
+### Q: Is there a cost to join The MakerFormLab?
 A: Browse the platform is free.
 Specific costs may apply for artists (e.g., commission on sales) and for architects/designers (e.g., placing a hold on an artwork).
 Detailed pricing information will be available upon registration or within your account settings.

 ## For Architects & Designers